Mon - Thur: 8:00am - 5:00pm

 Do not use vinegar, ammonia or citrus such as lemon or orange for cleaning the countertops.
 As noted before, using a soft cloth with hot water is sufficient for daily cleaning and a special stone cleaner can be used weekly.

 Do not use any type of grout cleaners.
 Grout cleaners typically contain abrasives, even if it’s a “soft” cream or powder this is too abrasive and will cause damage to the surface by scratching and dulling it.

-Avoid placing toiletry products such at hair care, perfumes, toothpaste, nail products, creams, lotions, and colognes on marble surfaces because they can etch the surface resulting in a ring shape.
+Avoid placing toiletry products such as hair products, perfumes, toothpaste, nail products, creams, lotions and colognes on marble surfaces because they can etch the surface resulting in a ring shape.
 We recommend using a decorative tray to store these items if you want to leave them displayed.

 On a side note: It’s important to know that not all marbles need to be sealed.
 With marbles that do not need to be sealed, you won’t need to use a sealer because it won’t be absorbed by the marble and will dry on the surface requiring toxic chemicals to strip it off.